jglim/ODB/README.md

 This section contains only strings.
 Strings are delineated by null terminators `00`.

-## Optional additional data
+## Optional flash data

 For SMR-D files, the data should end exactly after Section3.
-SMR-F files have additional follow-up data after Section3 that is ignored by this parser.
+SMR-F files have an additional flash payload after Section3 that can be accessed from `ODBFile.ODBFlashBinary`.

 # Cryptography